 I know you hate paying your cable bill.

 Maybe you’ve put it on autopay so you don’t have to think about it, or maybe you grudgingly set up your online bill pay each month.
 Either way, you’re not alone.
-More and more people are “cutting the cord” … on cable.
+As resources like this Infinity Dish article suggest, more and more people are “cutting the cord” … on cable.

 This new wave of cord cutters is particularly ironic for my parents, who were probably the last people in their town to start subscribing to cable a few years ago.
 Now, if they want to watch shows like House of Cards or Grace and Frankie they have to learn a whole other world of how to stream online content.